Tuesday, April 9, 2024

 Director: Takashi Yamazaki

 What makes Godzilla Minus One such a successful movie is that it would still be an engaging movie even if you took Godzilla out of the mix.
 It's one of those rare films in the series where the human drama is more compelling than the monster scenes.
 It also takes Godzilla back to his roots - it takes place in Japan, post-World War II, where a good portion of the population is struggling to get by.
 Things are already pretty bad: many people have lost their loved ones, are homeless, and have to scrounge for food.
 Now, their city is being ravaged by a giant lizard with atomic breath.
-The main character, Koichi, is a man who is still haunted by his "shameful" war record - he was a kamikaze pilot who fled from his duties by feigning technical duties.
+The main character, Koichi, is a man who is still haunted by his "shameful" war record - he was a kamikaze pilot who fled from his duties by feigning engine troubles.
 When Godzilla attacks the garrison that night, Koichi freezes up and can't bring himself to fire on Godzilla from his plane; this also leads to deaths of many soldiers.
 While the rest of Japan is trying to move on, Koichi is still stuck in the past.
 Like the original Godzilla, it is an effective piece of anti-war cinema.
 It also won the Academy Award for Best Visual Effects.
 Godzilla is now an Oscar winning franchise.

 3. Godzilla, Mothra, and King Ghidorah: Giant Monsters All-Out Attack (2001)